How Radio Noise & White Noise Affect Paranormal Investigations

 Manmade radio frequency interference from other from electrical switches, motors, vehicle ignition system, computers and other electrical devices picked up by the receiver's antenna.
 These noises are often referred to as "static".

-Thermal noise present in the receiver input circuits caused by the random thermal motion of molecules, and thirdly, natural electromagnetic atmospheric noise.
+Thermal noise present in the receiver's input circuits caused by the random thermal motion of molecules.

 Atmospheric noise, or "spherics" as it is referred to as when relating to radio broadcast and reception, is created by electrical processes in the atmosphere.
 Primarily this is lightning discharges in thunderstorms.
 On a worldwide scale, 3.5 million lightning flashes occur daily (about 40 lightning flashes per second).
 The sum of all these lightning flashes results in atmospheric noise.